 - Fill up a large pot with water, add salt; bring to a boil.

 - Add in chicken; remove impurities that rises to the surface.

 - Add in 6 whole garlic cloves, ginger, onion, scallion ends, and star anise; lower the heat to a simmer, cover, and cook for 30 minutes.

 - Remove chicken and set aside; once cool enough to handle, shred and season with salt and pepper.

 - Discard all the herbs and spices; add in chicken bones to stock pot.

 - Rinse rice with water a few times to wash out some starch.

-- Add rice to the stock; cook for about 15-30 minutes to 1 hour or until desired consistency; stirring occasionally.
+- Add rice to the stock; cook for about 15 minutes or until desired consistency; stirring occasionally.

 - Season with fish sauce, salt, and pepper; adjust accordingly.

 - Fry up chopped garlic on medium heat for a few minutes until lightly golden.